lauragift21/giftegwuenu.dev/content/posts/5-ways-to-make-passive-income-in-tech.md

 tags:
   - career
 canonical_url: true
-description: "Many developers work a 9-5 and that's great!
-I do too :) But are you aware you can consistently make passive income by investing some time outside of your 9-5 and in a long run this will help you in many different ways and not just making you extra income.
-You ask how?  don't worry I'll spill all the tea in the video. "
+description: Many developers work a 9-5 and that's great!
+But are you aware you can consistently make passive income by investing some time outside of your full-time job?
 ---
 Many developers work a 9-5 and that's great!
-I do too :) But are you aware you can consistently make passive income by investing some time outside of your full-time job.
+I do too :) But are you aware you can consistently make passive income by investing some time outside of your full-time job?
 In this video, I'll share proven ways of making a side income as a developer and tips on how to go about it.

 https://www.youtube.com/embed/tQBh53KmxRU

 ### ⏰⌛️ Video Timestamps

 [0:00](https://www.youtube.com/watch?v=tQBh53KmxRU&t=0s) Intro [](https://www.youtube.com/watch?v=tQBh53KmxRU&t=13s)